kodeklubben/oppgaver/src/codestudio/StarWarsJs/starwars_js_en.md

 language: en
 ---

-Learn the basic concepts of Computer Science with simple programmring in JavaScript.
+Learn the basic concepts of Computer Science with simple programming in JavaScript.